pravatbhusal/steamhackathon.org/README.md

 3. Finished!

 # To-do
-1. Implement a 5-star rating system (use HTML5 canvas and ip address)
+1. Implement a 5-star rating system (use HTML5 canvas and cookies)
-2. Add an e-mail input field into the upload modal
-3. Add an instruction input field into the upload modal
-4. Add an approval system before allowing the game to go public
+2. Add an approval system before allowing the game to go public